The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Probabilistic Chain Orders

-\paragraph{The Edge-Weighted Online Bipartite Matching problem.} In this setting, there are $n$ offline nodes and $m$ online nodes.
+\paragraph{ Edge-Weighted Online Bipartite Matching and the Philosopher Inequality.} In this setting, there are $n$ offline nodes and $m$ online nodes.
 Before matching, the matcher is given a prior $p\in\Delta(\mathbb{R}_{\ge 0}^{n\times m})$ over edge weights.
 The matching process begins with the environment privately drawing edge weights $w\sim p$.
 The right nodes $j=1,\ldots,m$ arrive one at a time, and upon arrival the environment reveals edge weights $w_{1,j},\dots,w_{n,j}$.
 Upon observing the weights of online node $j$, the matcher must irrevocably select an offline neighbor $i$ to match to node $j$ or opt to match nothing.
 The matcher must maintain a matching in which offline node $i$ has at most one neighbor.
 The goal is to compute a policy to compete against a Philosopher who uses their unconstrained computational power to find a Bayes optimal policy.
-Notably, we consider algorithms than run in polynomial time in the support size of $p$.
-Thus, our techniques do not immediately extend to the settings discussed in \cite{braverman2022max, braverman2025new, papadimitriou2021online}, nor do the techniques in those works immediately extend to our setting.
+Notably, our results apply to a generalized setting that allows arbitrary edge weight correlation in the prior as well as one-sided $b$-matching, whereas \cite{braverman2022max, braverman2025new, papadimitriou2021online} assume edge weights are independently drawn and restricted to standard bipartite matching.
+However, our results require that there are only polynomially-many realizable edge sets.
+Although the current state of the art is a $0.678$-approximation ($>1-1/e$) for their setting, their results are not applicable here.